ChristopherDavisUCI/UCI-Math-10/_sources/Week10/Week10-Homework.md

 The second part of this homework is to practice with neural networks using the dataset for your final project.

 ## Question 4
 Build and train a neural network using the dataset for your final project.
 Clearly describe in a markdown cell what you are trying to compute.
 You can adapt the code we used for [Handwritten digits](../Week9/Week8-Friday.ipynb) or [Fashion-MNIST](../Week9/Week9-Monday.md) or [Spotify](overfitting.ipynb).
+Be sure there are only numeric columns in your input, like how we used `X_train = df[numeric_cols]` with the Spotify dataset.

 ```{admonition} Classification or Regression?
 :class: note